AliMahmoudDev/AliMahmoudDev/.github/README.md

 ## 🎉 Fun Fact
 When I'm not coding, I love learning new tech, exploring new web trends, and sometimes playing online games!
 Let’s connect and share what inspires you. 😄

-### 📸 Profile Photo Coming Soon!
-Stay tuned for my profile photo to make this space even more personal!